torvalds/linux/Documentation/dev-tools/kasan.rst

-Hardware Tag-Based KASAN is currently only implemented for arm64 architecture and based on both arm64 Memory Tagging Extension (MTE) introduced in ARMv8.5 Instruction Set Architecture and Top Byte Ignore (TBI).
+Hardware Tag-Based KASAN is currently only implemented for arm64 architecture and based on both arm64 Memory Tagging Extension (MTE) introduced in ARMv8.5 Instruction Set Architecture and Top Byte Iganalre (TBI).

 Special arm64 instructions are used to assign memory tags for each allocation.
 Same tags are assigned to pointers to those allocations.
 On every memory